sinaru/cv-builder/README.md

 ```

 ## Template
-For a list of templates availble for CV generation, check the See [examples](/examples) directory where each directory name is a template name.
+For a list of templates availble for CV generation, check the [examples](/examples) directory where each directory name is a template name.

 ## Installation